ehedman/sdlSpeedometer/README.md

 - When insalling ttyd with apt it will also start ttyd as a systemd service listening on port 7681.
 You probably don't want that.
 Disable it with sudo systemctl disable ttyd.
 In this applicaktion it is only used to run the remote configurator.

 ### Note on Audio
-- This is a alsa level application for warning sounds, camera and hdmi interfaces.
+- This is a alsa level application for warning sounds, camera and hdmi audio interfaces.
 Higher level services such as PipeWire-Pulse may interfere with this app.

 ### System Software prerequisites for Xorg (deprecated)
 - sudo apt install xorg wmctrl xloadimage (not on a workstation)